whaynes/STCW23/jekyll/assessments/Common/EFA-4B4D.md

 ### Condition

-{{ "Given a resuscitation mannequin, and told to take the appropriate action for an unresponsive person who is not breathing," | markdownify }}
+Given a resuscitation mannequin, and told to take the appropriate action for an unresponsive person who is not breathing,

 ### Performance requirement